 |

-The Holyhead route takes about the same time as the Cairnryan route, and now costs the same, so just see which timetable suits you best, this one or one via Cairnryan.
-Or go out one way, back the other.
-This route gives you the chance to see Dublin on the way.
+The route via Holyhead gives you the chance to see Dublin on the way, although if you want to stop off there for any more than an hour or two you'll need to buy separate London-Dublin and Dublin-Belfast tickets as you cannot break your journey on a SailRail ticket.
+The Holyhead route takes about the same time as the Cairnryan route, and costs about the same, so just see which timetable suits you best, this one or one via Cairnryan.
+By all means go out one way and back the other.

 -

-Step 1, travel from London to Dublin by train & ferry, leaving London Euston by train at 09:10 on Mondays-Fridays, 08:50 Saturdays, or 08:15 Sundays for Holyhead, which connects with the 14:10 Irish Ferries sailing to Dublin Ferryport arriving at 17:25.
+Step 1, travel from London to Dublin by train & ferry, leaving London Euston by train at 09:10 on Mondays-Saturdays or 08:15 Sundays for Holyhead, which connects with the 13:50 Stena Line sailing to Dublin arriving 17:05 or the 14:10 Irish Ferries sailing to Dublin port arriving at 17:25.
 For full details of this journey, see the Ireland page.
-Transfer by shuttle bus the 2 miles from Dublin Ferryport to the Busaras (Dublin's central bus station), which is just around the corner from Dublin Connolly station.
+Transfer by shuttle bus or taxi the 2 miles from Dublin Ferryport to Dublin Connolly station.

 -

-Step 2, travel from Dublin to Belfast by train, leaving Dublin Connolly at 19:00 by air-conditioned Enterprise express, arriving Belfast Central at 21:10.
+Step 2, travel from Dublin to Belfast, leaving Dublin Connolly at 19:00 by air-conditioned Enterprise Express, arriving Belfast Central at 21:10.
+You can check times at www.irishrail.ie.
+Update: Belfast Central will be renamed Belfast Lanyon Place from September 2018.

 -